3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 FELINE INFECTIOUS ANEMIA

-(also called "Feline Hemotropic Mycoplasmosis" or infection by Hemobartonella felis, or infection by Mycoplasma haemofelis or by Mycoplasma haemominutum)
+(also called "Feline Hemotropic Mycoplasmosis" or infection by Hemobartonella felis, or

 Parasitic organisms survive by attaching themselves to a host and using the host's body to thrive, generally at the host's expense.
 Parasites find themselves protected from the harsh temperature and moisture changes of the external world when they live within the rich, warm body of their host.
-The parasites this article concerns are special bacteria that attach themselves to the actual red blood cell membranes of their host, happily riding around, feeding and reproducing until the host's immune system sees them and begins destroying red blood cells in an attempt to remove them.
+The parasites this article is concerned with are special bacteria that attach themselves to the actual red blood cell membranes of their host, happily riding around, feeding and reproducing until the host's immune system sees them and begins destroying red blood cells in an attempt to remove them.

-This graphic shows a number of red blood cells parasitized by Mycoplasma haemofelis
+This graphic shows a number of red blood cells parasitized by Mycoplasma haemofelis.

 The term "feline infectious anemia" has also recently been felt to be inaccurate as there are many infectious organisms that might cause an anemia (lack of red blood cells).
-For this reason the disease itself has been re-named "Feline Hemotropic Mycoplasmosis" which literally means a blood infection of mycoplasma organisms in cats.
+For this reason the disease itself has been re-named "Feline Hemotropic Mycoplasmosis" which literally means a blood infection of Mycoplasma organisms in cats.